 Personal Precautions: Evacuate the area immediately.
 Isolate the hazard area.
 Keep out unnecessary and unprotected personnel.
 Use personal protective equipment as required.
 Ventilate area.
 Eliminate ignition sources.

 Methods for Containment and Clean-up: Do not touch spilled material.
 Dike spilled product to prevent runoff.
 Stop or reduce leak if safe to do so.
 Contain and soak up spill with absorbent that does not react with spilled product.
 Place used absorbent into suitable, covered, labelled containers for disposal.
 Flush spill area.
 Contaminated absorbent poses the same hazard as the spilled product.
-Large spills or leaks: contact emergency services and manufacturer/supplier for advice.
+Large spills or leaks: contact emergency services and manufacturer or supplier for advice.

 Other Information: Report spills to local health, safety and environmental authorities, as required.

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Avoid ALL unprotected contact with this product or with contaminated equipment/surfaces.
-In event of a spill or leak, immediately put on escape-type respirator and exit the area.
+In event of a spill or leak, immediately put on an escape-type respirator and exit the area.
 Get medical attention for all exposures.
 Symptoms can be delayed.
-Immediately report leaks, spills or failures of the safety equipment (e.g. ventilation system).
+Immediately report leaks, spills or failures of the safety equipment (e.g., ventilation system).
 Avoid generating vapours or mists.
 Properly vent drums to prevent pressure buildup.
 Do not handle swollen drums.
 Contact supervisor for advice.
 Eliminate heat and ignition sources such as sparks, open flames, hot surfaces and static discharge.
 Post "No Smoking" signs.
 Use non-sparking ventilation systems, approved explosion-proof equipment and intrinsically safe electrical systems.
-Prevent accidental contact with incompatible chemicals.
-Do not weld, cut or perform hot work on empty container until all traces of product have been removed.
+Prevent unintentional contact with incompatible chemicals.
+Do not weld, cut or perform hot work on an empty container until all traces of the product have been removed.

 Storage: Store in an area that is: dry, well-ventilated, temperature-controlled, out of direct sunlight and away from heat and ignition sources, clear of combustible and flammable materials (e.g. old rags, cardboard), separate from incompatible materials, on the ground floor or preferably, in an isolated, detached building.
 Avoid bulk storage indoors.
-Keep amount in storage to a minimum.
+Keep the amount in storage to a minimum.
 Store in the original, labelled, shipping container.
 Comply with all applicable health and safety regulations, fire and building codes.

-ACGIH® TLV® - STEL [C]: 0.3 ppm A2 SEN
+ACGIH® TLV® - STEL: 0.3 ppm DSEN RSEN A1

-Engineering Controls: Use local exhaust ventilation, if general ventilation is not adequate to control amount in the air.
+Engineering Controls: Use local exhaust ventilation, if general ventilation is not adequate to control the amount in the air.
 It may be necessary to use stringent control measures such as process enclosure to prevent product release into the workplace.
 Use non-sparking ventilation systems, approved explosion-proof equipment and intrinsically safe electrical systems in areas where this product is used and stored.
 Provide eyewash and safety shower if contact or splash hazard exists.

 Eye/Face Protection: Wear chemical safety goggles.
-A face shield may also be necessary.
+A face shield (with safety goggles) may also be necessary.